otmaneelallaki/Frence-Energy-cons/README.md

 ### Usage

 - Just install the package `pip install fecdv`
-- Import it to you project `import fec` and use as you want😊
+- Import it to your project `import fec` and use as you want😊

 ### Install